 There are four main components that we are currently focusing on and seeking to further develop in the upcoming seasons:

 - Mutually beneficial relationship between farm and hardware store.
-Once we have a greenhouse, we will be growing vegetable plants to sell at Renfrow Hardware in the spring.
-Renfrow’s serves as the pick-up spot for produce boxes sold by the farm.
+The hardware store is the shopping location for produce and flowers Wednesdays-Saturdays year-round, as items are available.
 The farm currently supplies all firewood for our famous potbelly stove in the winter.
-We grow several crops whose seeds and bulbs we sell at the hardware – cowpeas, multiplier onions, garlic, edamame soybeans.
+We grow several crops whose seeds and bulbs we sell at the hardware store – cowpeas, multiplier onions, garlic, edamame soybeans.
 We host gardening classes on the farm so that folks can see, touch, and experience what we are teaching.

 - Community education.
 The local food movement is here to stay!
 Many people in the Charlotte area are eager to take greater control over their family’s food through gardening in their own backyards, so we teach gardening classes on a variety of topics at the farm.